ewe2/ewe2.ninja/content/stuff/music/music.md

 {{< /rawhtml >}}

-#### Alesis SR-16 drum machine
+#### Drum Machines

-A drum machine from the early '90s that only ceased production in 2003!
+* **Alesis SR-16 drum machine**: A drum machine from the early '90s that only ceased production in 2003!
 The reason is the excellent quantiser and the solid sequencing and MIDI output.
 You can input effects and audio to spice up the admittedly unexciting kits, and it's got some good panning.
 The sequencer can be fooled to create different time signatures for different patterns which then can be alternated in song mode.
 It misses some onboard effects but stimulates creativity.

-#### Novation Bass Station II
+#### Synthesizers

-A monophonic analog synthesizer, it really ticks all the boxes for basic synthesis for me.
+* **Novation Bass Station II**: A monophonic analog synthesizer, it really ticks all the boxes for basic synthesis for me.
 I love the aftertouch on the full-size keys, and the filter setup is really intuitive.
 I do find the arpegiattor and sequencer to be the most odd part of the machine, it takes some getting used to.
 It's a fantastic little unit for lead lines and silly noises!
 I'm in the market for a polysynth to deal with pads and some effects and my synthesiser world would be complete.
 The other really nice thing is that it's uncomplicated to use as a MIDI synth/controller under several OSes.
 I've not used it under Windows, but I've been able to successfully read/write patches to/from it in Linux and use Rosegarden without issues.
   It's quite loud, actually, I have to record carefully in Audacity.

+#### Production Gear
-#### Steinberg UR22 USB Audio Interface

-Great USB interface usable under Linux as well as windows/mac.
+* **Steinberg UR22 USB Audio Interface**: Great USB interface usable under Linux as well as windows/mac.
 The mono inputs can fool you with panning from stereo interfaces, but its clean DACs are amazing.
 Very useful in MIDI situations where you want to sync between a couple of machines which can't do so directly themselves, and important for outputting MIDI data to a DAW.

   At one time before the later 3.16.x series of Linux kernels, `linux/sound/usb/quirks-table.h` had to be modified for the UR22 in a similar way to that for the Boss GT-10B, but thankfully it's a standard part of the kernel since then.
 Depending on your setup, if you use pulseaudio, you